amzn/style-dictionary/docs/transforms.md

 * * *

 ### time/seconds

-Assumes a time in miliseconds and transforms it into a decimal.
+Assumes a time in miliseconds and transforms it into a decimal

 ```js
 // Matches: prop.attributes.category === 'time'